Blog Layout

 Professionalize Your Use of Force Review Process

 Internal procedural justice among officers is just as important as external procedural justice with the community.
-If Police officers don't know what's expected of them or discipline is administered unfairly, it can cause hesitancy, resentment and poor morale; all of which is a disservice to your community.
+If police officers don't know what's expected of them or discipline is administered unfairly, it can cause hesitancy, resentment and poor morale; all of which is a disservice to your community.

 Professionalizing your use of force review process so that officer's understand exactly what's expected of them and so they believe their actions will be evaluated fairly goes a long way toward avoiding negativity within an agency.